Blood from someone else that matches yours, usually from a volunteer blood donor. Also referred to as homologous blood.

 Leukocyte-Reduced Blood Components

 Blood components for transfusion that have a high percentage of white blood cells removed.
-The white blood cells cause unwanted reactions such as fever in patients.

 A type of white blood cell that directs the formation of antibodies, and that has memory.

 Pertaining to all chemical functions within the body.